crsandoval/PEP-2020/week_1/README.md

     Version Control? ![screenshot of version control
     option](img/version_control_option.GIF)
--   Select *New Directory &gt; New Project* -&gt; Do you see a checkbox “Create a git repository?” ![screenshot of create git option](img/create_git_option.GIF)
+-   Select *New Directory &gt; New Project* -&gt; Do you see a checkbox “Create a git repository”? ![screenshot of create git option](img/create_git_option.GIF)

 If you answered yes to the above questions then it looks like RStudio